robenkleene/design-references/adobe-lightroom-classic.md

 - `h`: Hide the UI making it easy to layer spot removals
 - Click once and it will try to automatically remove the object.
 - The Spot Removal tool is also a brush, so you can click and drag to affect a non-circular area.

+### Gradient Filter

+- Click the bottom line to move the filter
+- Click the center lien to rotate the filter
+- To remove the color, just move the slide all the way to the left

+### Split Toning

+- Hold `⌥`: To turn up the saturation to 100% temporarily when using the "hue" slider

 #### Options